snehallate/Real-Time-Device-Management-for-Industrial-Automation/README.md

 # 2)Device Class:
 Represents an individual device such as a sensor or actuator.
 Each device has a unique ID, a name, a status (e.g., online/offline), and a reliability score.
 The class provides methods to update the device’s status and reliability.
 # 3)Sequence Explanation:
-a)The DeviceManager first adds devices to its collection using add_device(). b)When a device's status needs to be updated, the manager calls update_device_status() on the corresponding device. c)The system measures the response time of this update. d)The reliability of the device is periodically checked using check_device_reliability().
+* The DeviceManager first adds devices to its collection using add_device().
+* When a device's status needs to be updated, the manager calls update_device_status() on the corresponding device.
+* The system measures the response time of this update.
+* The reliability of the device is periodically checked using check_device_reliability().

 # Features
 * Add and manage devices